: Suzanne Stabile

 : ePUB

-Suzanne Stabile is a highly sought-after speaker, teacher, and internationally recognized Enneagram master teacher who has taught thousands of people over the last thirty years.
-She is the author of The Path Between Us, and coauthor, with Ian Morgan Cron, of The Road Back to You.
-She is also the creator and host of The Enneagram Journey podcast.
-Along with her husband, Rev. Joseph Stabile, she is cofounder of Life in the Trinity Ministry, a nonprofit, nondenominational ministry committed to the spiritual growth and formation of adults.
-Their ministry home, the Micah Center, is located in Dallas, Texas.
+Suzanne Stabile is an internationally recognized Enneagram master teacher.
+She is the author of The Path Between Us and coauthor, with Ian Morgan Cron, of the bestseller The Road Back to You.
+She is the host of The Enneagram Journey podcast.
+Along with her husband, Rev. Joseph Stabile, she is cofounder of Life in the Trinity Ministry located in Dallas, Texas.

 8s